friko9/PathPool/README.md

 ## Rationale

-PathPool concept aims to minimize computional costs for storing and operating on multiple path entries in the system.
+PathPool concept aims to minimize computational costs for storing and operating on multiple path entries in the system.

 Each path in any given namespace must have following qualities: